Bangkok Travel Guide: Things to do + Nightlife + Food + Where to Stay + Tips & Tricks

-From the airport: taxi stand – follow the signs, show hotel address, done.
+From the airport: taxi stand - follow the signs to the taxis, take a queue number, then show your hotel address, done!

 I rent a motorbike, and I couldn't do Bangkok any other way.
 I just love cruising around a motorbike, personally.
 It's around 300 baht a day ($10 bucks) or 3000 baht a month ($90 bucks)... so if you like cruising motorbikes around Chiang Mai or elsewhere, don't be afraid to explore BKK by motorbike... many tourists do it even for a short stay.

 Most people use BTS along Sukhumvit road.
 Especially during rush hour it will be faster than car.
 Walk or take a taxi to the nearest station.
 Motobike taxi, Grab bike, regular Taxi, Grab car, or Uber, depending on if you're alone and close to main roads where street taxis are around.
 In traffic, bikes are faster than cars because they can cut thru traffic jams.